 The remaining figures shape the diversity further.
 There’s Sydney dub addicts The Igniters, Mix’s groovy synth song about masturbation and the Cameron Allan/Graham Bidstrup soundtrack for petrol headed ozploitation film, 'Midnite Spares' - the compilation’s namesake."

 Emotionally rich yet subtly restrained, Anita forges traditional pop with jazz and gospel undertones.
 Ignore the obvious differences in production, it's clear she carried the spirit of Sarah Vaughan or Nancy Wilson in her delivery.
 Her sultry sound is quiet storm personified.
 Light the fire place and pour a glass of red music.
 Music that will seal the deal on your hot date, and bring you to tears when in solitude (I can honestly vouch for both).
 Of course Anita maintained some crossover pop sensibilities, but it was always so smoothly executed.
 Alongside her predominant production collaborator and former Chapter 8 band mate, Michael Powell, her sound was the perfect marriage of slick jazz arrangements with emotionally charged, buttery soul.
 The feeling in the music carries itself.
 Not dependent on catchy hooks or club production.
 Mind you, I did recently attend an interview with Larry Heard where he mentioned the hypothetical dream of collaborating with Anita Baker.
-Can you imagine her voice over Mr Finger's lush chords? one can really only dream, but I digress.
+Can you imagine her voice over Mr Finger's lush chords? one can only dream, but I digress.
 And how about that alto?
 Seriously, I can't think of too many other vocalists with such an effortlessly beautiful voice.
-She cuts through tracks so powerfully yet never overdone and with the most exquisitely rich and delicate tone.
+Anita has the most exquisitely rich and delicate tone, and cuts through tracks so powerfully yet never overdone.
 Get lost in her music and you really will get chills.
-I have no authority on the matter, but I think if you wanted to find the spirit of femininity and empowerment, you can find it in Anita's voice!
+I'm absolutely no authority on the matter, but I think if you wanted to find the spirit of femininity and empowerment, you can find it in Anita's voice!

-She is the full package.
-If you wanted to go down the path of discussing that glamourous, jaw-dropping and attention commanding diva, she holds her own with them all.
-I mean look at that photo on the cover of Rapture, she's stunning!
 Anita never did the choreographed dance routines or the risque outfits.
 She didn't have to.
 Like her music, she was pure style and elegance.
 She reinforces that in the world of pop, you don't need to overproduce your sound or play eye-candy to have a hit record.
 Her breakout success Rapture gets most of the attention and rightly so.
-That album is absolute perfection and arguably the greatest quiet storm full length ever made.
+That album is absolute perfection and arguably the greatest quiet storm full-length ever made.
 But don't sleep on her other work.
 Her debut The Songstress while maybe a little more raw, is equally essential.
 Her Rapture follow ups Giving You The Best That I Got and Compositions also have stand out moments.
-I really can't even list my favourite Anita ballads because there's simply too many!
+I really can't even list my favourite Anita ballads because there's simply too many.
 To me Anita Baker will always be the greatest.
 She encapsulates what soul music is all about in the purest sense.
 Emotionally rich, heartfelt and full of romanticism.
 If you aren't familiar I highly recommend you get acquainted.

 A Love Supreme Records is back!
 We are very excited to announce the launch of a new chapter in the form of a pop-up within the quality surrounds of mutually discerning gentleman's store Apartment.
 You can expect an even further, highly curated range of some of the most forward-thinking independent releases from Australia and around the world.
 We will continue to strive to deliver music seldom seen on the Brisbane map & to promote quality local music that deserves your attention.
 Coinciding with the new storefront is our revamped online store!
 For those not in Brisbane we will be shipping worldwide.
 Already in stock are releases from Left-Ear Records, Butter Sessions, Good Company and Noise In My Head's retrospective label Efficient Space.
 Plenty more releases expected in the coming weeks.
 Drop in and get your mitts on some wax you need in your life!